 In connection with joining our company in November 2010, Ms. Yen was granted an initial stock option grant covering 700,000 shares of our common stock that vests over four years of service.
 In addition, Ms. Yen was granted an additional option to purchase 200,000 shares of our common stock that vests based on her achievement of certain qualitative, subjective performance milestones (the submission of business plans and successful launch of at least one of the businesses described in the business plans) within 18 months of her employment commencement date, at which point they begin vesting in equal monthly installments over four years of service from the date the milestones are achieved.
 At the time the option was granted, it was not probable that both of the milestones would be achieved.
+In May 2011, the first of the two milestones was achieved.
 The size and other terms of Ms. Yen's initial stock option grants were negotiated at the time she was hired.
-In particular, the size of Ms. Yen's initial stock options reflect her significant experience, knowledge and skills, the relatively small pool of candidates possessing the necessary qualifications for the position she was hired to fill and the need to attract her to leave a position at another company where she received higher cash compensation.
+In particular, the size of Ms. Yen's initial stock option she was hired to fill and the need to attract her to leave a position at another company where she received higher cash compensation.
 Given the substantial size of the equity awards negotiated by Ms. Yen, we thought it was appropriate that vesting of a portion of these awards be tied to achievement of specific performance milestones as well as her continued service.